 I hadn't heard of this type of bodywork until I started working out a new gym and totally jacked up my upper back and neck.
 For about 2 months, I would get slightly better, then try upper body work again and backslide into pain.
 It was a time of not being able to sleep, not being able to turn my head, and my tried and true Active Release Therapy (ART) chiropractor not being able to make it better.
 Enter a suggestion to try Fascial Stretch Therapy (FST) in conjunction with the ART, so I gave it a go.
 Here's the upshot: yes, it's helpful, yes it worked when I did both of those things together, and yes I definitely need it.
 But it also seems to be tapping into something else.

-Quick explanation - FST is basically assisted stretching that's done on a massage table fully clothed.
+Quick explanation - FST is basically assisted stretching.
 Generally it's pretty gentle unless you're really tight like me, then it can get uncomfortable like deep massage can.

 Several sessions in and several things start happening: